 - There is no “juristic reason”—or explanation based upon law— for your partner to keep this benefit.

 If you can prove unjust enrichment, you can ask for a “constructive trust” to remedy the situation.
 A constructive trust gives you a right to a specific asset or piece of property, such as the matrimonial home.
-A court can also grant a monetary reward if you can prove that your partner is unjustly retaining a disproportionate share of the profits of a “joint family venture”—or the joint efforts of partners in a relationship that are linked to the accumulation of wealth.
+A court can grant a monetary reward if you can prove that your partner is unjustly retaining a disproportionate share of the profits of a joint family venture.
 It is important to note that not every common-law relationship constitutes a joint family venture.
 In order to determine if a joint family ventures exists, the courts look at numerous factors surrounding mutual effort, economic integration, intent and priority of the family.

 The bottom line is: claims based on unjust enrichment and constructive trust are very difficult to prove in court, but may be a necessary recourse.
-Generally, it is highly recommended for common-law couples to draft a solid cohabitation agreement from the outset of the relationship.
 A cohabitation agreement is similar to a prenuptial agreement and can address issues like division of property.
-However, if there was never an agreement drafted and signed, there are still options for a fair outcome.
-If you feel that you have contributed something substantial to your common-law relationship and want to claim for a constructive trust in order to remedy unjust enrichment, it is imperative that you seek representation and put your best foot forward in making this complex claim.
+If you have contributed to a common-law relationship and want to claim for unjust enrichment, seek legal help.

 If you have more questions, please do not hesitate to contact Tailor Law for a free initial consultation with one of our experienced family law lawyers.